 DAMAGE TO SAFE DONOR AREA:

 The safe donor area is generally located in the occipital region of the scalp.
-If a large number of grafts are taken by combo hair transplant procedure in one day, the safe donor area can be damaged for good making further treatment impossible.
+If a large number of grafts are taken by combo technique in one day, the safe donor area can be damaged for good making further treatment impossible.

 LARGE NUMBER OF GRAFTS CAN BE DANGEROUS:

-In combo hair transplant procedure, a large number of grafts are taken both from the strip of hair (FUT) and hair follicles (FUE).
+In combo hair restoration procedure, a large number of grafts are taken both from the strip of hair (FUT) and follicles (FUE).
 This whole procedure is done in one day and can be harmful for the scalp to take a large number of grafts in such a short time.